CP1404/Practicals/prac_10/README.md

 - Type the URL of your practicals repo.
   (Your reflection should contain two URLs for code reviews; you do not also need to submit one for the previous prac.)
-- Type the URL of your Flask project with modifications
+- Type the URL of your public GitHub repo for the Flask demo project with completed modifications
-- Type the URL of your Flask + Wiki project
+- Type the URL of your public GitHub repo for the Flask + Wiki project
 - `REFLECTION.md`, which should contain links to two good code reviews
 - `testing.py`
 - `wiki.py`